 Turn on programmer.
-At this time all 'work result' LEDs light up successive and then LEDs switch off.
+At this time all 'work result' LEDs will be blinking approximately 30 sec (OS startup) and then LEDs will switch off.

 For Windows 7 and Windows 8.

 In the notification area at task bar (mainly at lower right corner) you will see following notification bubble: